 Affected individuals suffer from distorted thinking, which includes false beliefs concerning social situations and dismissive opinions of others and themselves.
 Moreover, without proper treatment, it can adversely affect the daily routine of the person, including work, school relationships, and social activities.

 - Physical symptoms include pounding heart, confusion, shaking, sweating, muscle tension, blushing, diarrhea and upset stomach.

-Although there is no single known cause, research has indicated that environmental, psychological and biological factors may play a crucial role
+Although we do not know the cause research has indicated that environmental, psychological and biological factors may play a crucial role